Capacitor Self Resonant Frequency

 A capacitor is a two conductor transmission line in the manner of a 50 ohm coaxial cable (slit down the side and opened out flat), but with extremely small characteristic impedance [Note 1.].
 Like the coaxial cable, the transient, initial impedance of a capacitor when presented with a voltage step is resistive, not reactive.

 The so-called self resonant frequency results from the inclusion of a capacitor’s legs as part of the component.
-The formula for self resonant frequency is then the inverse of (the square root of LC), where the L is the inductance of the single loop made up of the capacitor’s legs, external to the component.
+The formula for self resonant frequency is ω = 1/√LC , where the L is the inductance of the single loop made up of the capacitor’s legs, external to the component.
 [Note 2.]

-The idea that low value capacitors have a better high frequency performance came from the fact that the above formula for self resonant frequency gives a higher value if either L or C are reduced.
+The idea that low value capacitors have a better high frequency performance came from the fact that the above formula for self resonant frequency ω = 1/√LC gives a higher value if either L or C are reduced.
+If the legs stay the same, L stays the same.
+So change in self resonant frequency results from reducing the value of C. Ergo, low value capacitors have a higher self resonant frequency.
+The worst capacitors are the best.

 Note 1.
 For the Zo of a transmission line, see http://www.ivorcatt.org/image/page95xtra-large.gif